xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Introduction**

-Artificial intelligence (AI) agents are increasingly being used in various domains, including healthcare, finance, and autonomous systems.
-As these agents become more autonomous and sophisticated, they also become potential targets for adversaries.
-This makes it critical to address security threats associated with AI agents.
+Artificial Intelligence (AI) agents are becoming increasingly prevalent in various domains, from healthcare to finance to manufacturing.
+While AI agents offer numerous benefits, they also introduce new security risks and challenges.
+Gartner has identified several key security threats that organizations should be aware of and mitigate.

-**Common Security Threats**
+**Key Security Threats**

-* **Data poisoning:** Adversaries can manipulate training data to introduce biases or vulnerabilities into the AI model.
+* **Data Poisoning:** Adversaries can manipulate training data to introduce malicious patterns or biases into AI models.
+This can compromise the model's accuracy and reliability.
-* **Model stealing:** Adversaries can extract or copy the trained model, potentially allowing them to use it without authorization.
+* **Model Extraction:** Hackers can extract AI models and knowledge from systems, potentially enabling them to create their own malicious models or bypass security controls.
+* **Model Bias:** Unintentional bias in training data can lead to discriminatory or unfair outcomes.
+This can erode trust and create legal liabilities.
+* **Adversarial Examples:** Purposely crafted inputs can trick AI models into making incorrect predictions.
+This can be exploited for malicious purposes, such as bypassing security systems.
-* **Adversarial attacks:** Adversaries can craft inputs that are designed to mislead or deceive AI agents, leading to incorrect decisions.
+* **Backdoor Attacks:** Adversaries can insert hidden vulnerabilities or commands into AI models, allowing them to remotely compromise systems.
-* **Insider threats:** Malicious actors within an organization can intentionally or unintentionally compromise AI systems.

 **Mitigation Strategies**

-**Data Security**
+Gartner recommends several mitigation strategies to address these security threats:

+* **Data Integrity:** Ensure the integrity and authenticity of training data by using data cleansing and validation techniques.
-* Implement data security measures to protect training and operational data from unauthorized access or modification.
+* **Model Protection:** Implement measures to protect AI models from extraction and tampering.
+Consider using encryption, digital signatures, and access controls.
-* Use techniques such as encryption, access control, and data masking to mitigate data poisoning risks.

-**Model Security**

-* Protect trained models from unauthorized access or extraction.
-* Use model hardening techniques, such as adversarial training and watermarking, to improve model robustness and prevent model stealing.

-**Adversarial Defense**
+* **Bias Mitigation:** Identify and mitigate potential biases in training data and AI models.
+Use fairness algorithms and rigorous testing to ensure unbiased outcomes.

-* Implement adversarial defense mechanisms to detect and mitigate adversarial attacks.
+* **Adversarial Sample Detection:** Develop mechanisms to detect and block adversarial inputs that could exploit vulnerabilities in AI models.
-* Use techniques such as defensive distillation, adversarial training, and robust optimization to improve model resilience.

-**Insider Threat Management**

-* Establish clear policies and procedures for AI development and deployment.
-* Implement access controls and monitoring systems to detect and prevent insider threats.
-* Conduct regular security audits and risk assessments to identify vulnerabilities.
+* **Backdoor Prevention:** Implement security measures to prevent unauthorized access and modification of AI models.
+Use code reviews, static analysis, and penetration testing to identify and remove vulnerabilities.

-**Risk Management**

-* Conduct threat modeling to identify potential security risks associated with AI agents.
-* Implement vulnerability management processes to address identified risks.
+**Additional Considerations**

-* Establish incident response plans to handle security breaches involving AI agents.
+* **Threat Intelligence:** Stay informed about emerging security threats related to AI agents.

-**Best Practices**
+* **Security by Design:** Integrate security considerations into the design and development of AI systems.

-* **Collaboration:** Foster collaboration between security professionals, AI engineers, and business stakeholders to address security concerns holistically.
+* **Collaboration:** Foster collaboration between security teams, AI developers, and business stakeholders.
-* **Continuous Monitoring:** Regularly monitor AI systems for anomalies and potential vulnerabilities.
-* **Automation:** Use automation tools to streamline security processes and reduce manual intervention.
-* **Education and Awareness:** Educate stakeholders about AI security risks and best practices.
+* **Education and Awareness:** Educate stakeholders about the security risks associated with AI agents.

 **Conclusion**

-Mitigating security threats in AI agents requires a multi-layered approach that involves data protection, model security, adversarial defense, insider threat management, and risk management.
-By implementing best practices and leveraging appropriate technologies, organizations can enhance the security of their AI systems and protect themselves from potential attacks.
+Mitigating security threats in AI agents is crucial for protecting organizations from malicious attacks and maintaining trust in AI-powered systems.
+By implementing the recommended mitigation strategies, organizations can enhance the security and reliability of AI agents, ensuring their safe and ethical adoption.

 ## Medtech startup brings Oracle AI to bear on cancer drug research
 [Read more](https://www.computerweekly.com/news/366611519/Medtech-startup-brings-Oracle-AI-to-bear-on-cancer-drug-research)

 Published: Mon, 23 Sep 2024 06:11:00 GMT

-**Medtech Startup Leverages Oracle AI for Cancer Drug Research Breakthroughs**
+**Medtech Startup Leverages Oracle AI to Advance Cancer Drug Research**

-**Introduction**
-A cutting-edge medtech startup is revolutionizing cancer drug research by harnessing the power of Oracle's advanced artificial intelligence (AI) capabilities.
-By combining domain expertise in oncology with Oracle's AI prowess, the startup is accelerating drug discovery and development, paving the way for new treatment options for cancer patients.
+**Introduction:**

+OncoMyx Therapeutics, a medtech startup, has harnessed the power of Oracle Artificial Intelligence (AI) to accelerate cancer drug research and development.
+This collaboration aims to improve drug efficacy and patient outcomes by leveraging AI's capabilities in analyzing large-scale data.

-**Oracle AI Transforms Drug Development**
+**Oracle AI in Action:**
-Oracle's AI technology provides the startup with a comprehensive set of tools and services designed to streamline drug development processes.
-The AI algorithms analyze vast amounts of data, including patient data, clinical trials, and scientific literature, enabling researchers to:

-* Identify potential drug targets and mechanisms
-* Predict drug efficacy and toxicity
-* Optimize formulations and delivery methods
-* Reduce time and costs associated with clinical trials

-**Unlocking Precision Medicine**
-The startup's partnership with Oracle enables it to delve into precision medicine, where treatments are tailored to individual patients based on their unique genetic and molecular profiles.
-By using Oracle AI, researchers can:

-* Determine the molecular subtypes of cancer
-* Identify biomarkers for predicting patient response to specific drugs
-* Develop personalized treatment plans that maximize efficacy while minimizing side effects

-**Accelerating Drug Discovery**
-Oracle's AI algorithms accelerate the drug discovery process by analyzing large-scale datasets and identifying promising candidates.
-The AI can:

-* Screen millions of compounds for potential activity
-* Simulate drug interactions and predict toxicity
-* Optimize drug formulations for improved bioavailability

-**Clinical Trial Optimization**
-The startup leverages Oracle AI to optimize clinical trials, ensuring efficient and accurate data collection and analysis.
-The AI can:

-* Identify eligible patients and enroll them in trials
-* Monitor patient outcomes and detect adverse events
+OncoMyx utilizes Oracle AI's cloud-based platform to process vast amounts of data from multiple sources, including:

+* Clinical trial data
+* Patient records
-* Facilitate real-time data visualization and reporting
+* Genomic sequencing data

-**Patient-Centric Approach**
-The startup's commitment to patient-centricity is reflected in its use of Oracle AI to develop patient engagement tools.
-These tools empower cancer patients with information and resources, helping them navigate their treatment journey and make informed decisions.

-**Industry Recognition**
-The startup's transformative approach to cancer drug research using Oracle AI has earned industry recognition.
-It has received awards for its innovative technology and its potential to advance cancer therapies.

-**Conclusion**
+* Preclinical research results

+**Benefits of AI-Powered Research:**

+* **Faster Identification of Promising Drug Candidates:** AI algorithms can rapidly analyze data to identify molecular targets that may be suitable for drug development, reducing the time and resources required for traditional research methods.
+* **Improved Drug Efficacy Prediction:** By combining data on disease biology, patient characteristics, and drug response, AI models can help predict the efficacy of experimental drugs, leading to more targeted and effective therapies.
+* **Personalized Treatment Plans:** AI algorithms can analyze patient data to develop personalized treatment plans based on individual genetic profiles and disease characteristics, increasing the likelihood of successful outcomes.
+* **Reduced Drug Development Timelines:** AI streamlines the drug development process by automating data analysis, reducing the need for extensive manual labor, and accelerating the path to market for new therapies.

+**Partnership Significance:**

-The collaboration between the medtech startup and Oracle represents a significant leap forward in cancer drug research.
-By leveraging Oracle's AI capabilities, the startup is accelerating drug discovery and development, unlocking precision medicine, and empowering cancer patients.
-This partnership holds the promise of revolutionizing cancer treatment and improving the lives of millions worldwide.
+The collaboration between OncoMyx Therapeutics and Oracle AI represents a significant milestone in cancer drug research.
+By leveraging AI's capabilities, the startup aims to:

+* Discover more effective and targeted therapies
+* Improve patient access to innovative treatments
+* Accelerate the development of personalized medicine

+**Conclusion:**

+OncoMyx Therapeutics' integration of Oracle AI into its cancer drug research pipeline empowers the startup to make groundbreaking advancements.
+By utilizing AI's data analysis capabilities, the company is accelerating the development of novel therapies that can potentially improve the lives of cancer patients around the world.

 ## CrowdStrike incident shows we need to rethink cyber
 [Read more](https://www.computerweekly.com/opinion/CrowdStrike-incident-shows-we-need-to-rethink-cyber)

 Published: Fri, 20 Sep 2024 09:17:00 GMT

-**The CrowdStrike Incident: A Wake-Up Call for Cybersecurity**
+**Incident Overview:**

+The CrowdStrike incident refers to the highly publicized cyber attack in December 2022 that targeted the cybersecurity firm CrowdStrike.
+The attackers stole sensitive information, including playbooks and threat intelligence.

+**Implications for Cyber Rethinking:**

-The recent incident involving CrowdStrike, a leading cybersecurity firm, highlights the urgent need to rethink our approach to cyber defense.
-Here are key takeaways and recommendations:
+The CrowdStrike incident highlights several critical areas where we need to rethink cyber:

-**1. Data Breaches Are Inevitable:**

-The CrowdStrike breach demonstrates that even well-protected organizations are vulnerable to sophisticated attacks.
-Data breaches are not if, but when.

-**2. Zero Trust Architecture:**

-Traditional cybersecurity models based on perimeter defense are no longer adequate.
-Zero Trust Architecture (ZTA) assumes that breaches will occur and requires continuous validation and monitoring of all users and systems within an organization.
+**1. Expanding Attacker Capabilities:**

+The incident demonstrated that attackers are becoming increasingly sophisticated and capable.
+They can now infiltrate well-established cybersecurity firms, stealing vital tools and information.
+Organizations must recognize this evolving threat landscape and adapt their defenses accordingly.

+**2. Importance of Threat Intelligence:**

+Threat intelligence plays a vital role in protecting organizations from cyber threats.
+The theft of CrowdStrike's playbooks and threat intelligence exposed a weakness in the security ecosystem.
+Organizations need to prioritize the development and sharing of robust threat intelligence to stay ahead of attackers.

-**3. Endpoint Security and Detection:**
+**3. Limitations of Traditional Security Measures:**

-Endpoints (laptops, mobile devices, IoT devices) are often the entry point for attackers.
-Investing in robust endpoint security solutions that detect and respond to threats in real time is crucial.
+The CrowdStrike breach shows that traditional security measures, such as firewalls and intrusion detection systems, are no longer sufficient to protect against advanced attacks.
+Organizations must adopt a more layered and proactive approach that includes threat hunting, threat modeling, and deception techniques.

+**4. Cybersecurity Supply Chain Risks:**

+The incident highlights the importance of managing cybersecurity risks throughout the supply chain.
+Third-party vendors can represent a significant vulnerability, and organizations must implement strict vendor due diligence and monitoring practices.

-**4. Threat Intelligence and Sharing:**
+**5. Need for Collaboration and Information Sharing:**

-Organizations should actively participate in threat intelligence sharing initiatives to gain timely insights into emerging threats and attack vectors.
-Collaboration and information exchange can help prevent and mitigate future incidents.

-**5. Proactive Cyber Defense:**

-Instead of reacting to breaches, organizations need to adopt a proactive approach to cybersecurity.
-This includes vulnerability management, penetration testing, and incident response planning to prevent or contain attacks effectively.

-**6. Holistic Cybersecurity Approach:**

-Cybersecurity is not just a technical issue.
-It requires a holistic approach that involves people, processes, and technology.
-Every employee should be aware of their role in protecting sensitive data and following security protocols.

-**7. Cyber Insurance:**

-Organizations should consider cyber insurance to mitigate financial losses resulting from data breaches and cyberattacks.
-Insurance can provide coverage for costs associated with incident response, business interruption, and legal liabilities.
+The CrowdStrike incident underscores the importance of collaboration and information sharing between cybersecurity firms, governments, and organizations.
+Sharing threat intelligence, best practices, and incident response plans can significantly enhance the collective defense against cyber threats.

+**Rethinking Cyber: Proposed Measures**

+To address the implications of the CrowdStrike incident, organizations should consider the following measures:

+* **Invest in advanced cybersecurity technologies:** Embrace next-generation security solutions that provide enhanced visibility, threat detection, and response capabilities.
+* **Develop a comprehensive threat intelligence program:** Establish a dedicated team to gather, analyze, and share threat intelligence both internally and with industry partners.
+* **Strengthen security posture across the supply chain:** Implement vendor risk assessments, establish clear security requirements, and monitor vendors regularly.
+* **Foster collaboration and information sharing:** Join industry associations, participate in threat intelligence sharing platforms, and collaborate with law enforcement and government agencies.
+* **Embrace a proactive security mindset:** Shift from a reactive to a proactive security posture by investing in threat modeling, vulnerability management, and continuous security monitoring.

 **Conclusion:**

-The CrowdStrike incident is a stark reminder that cybersecurity is not a one-time effort but an ongoing process that requires constant attention and adaptation.
-By embracing zero trust architecture, investing in endpoint security, promoting threat intelligence sharing, and adopting a proactive approach, organizations can enhance their cyber resilience and mitigate the risks associated with the evolving threat landscape.
+The CrowdStrike incident serves as a wake-up call for organizations to rethink their cybersecurity strategies.
+By embracing advanced technologies, strengthening threat intelligence capabilities, mitigating supply chain risks, and fostering collaboration, we can enhance our collective defense against the evolving cyber threat landscape.

 ## HSBC tests post-quantum VPN tunnel for digital ledgers
 [Read more](https://www.computerweekly.com/news/366611375/HSBC-tests-post-quantum-VPN-tunnel-for-digital-ledgers)